November 13, 2023 | 3 minute read time

 As laptop users run more browser-based applications and store more files in the cloud, they require less local storage space.
 This, combined with smaller and more efficient processors, means laptops can afford to be thinner and lighter without sacrificing performance.

 When laptop manufacturers shrink their products to facilitate more portability, some connectivity features may not “make the cut.”
-These often include the Ethernet port since it is, quite literally, thicker than the device.
+These often include the laptop Ethernet port since it is, quite literally, thicker than the device.

-Again, even if you typically use a wireless internet connection, consider some scenarios where an Ethernet connection might be missed:
+Again, even if you typically use a wireless Internet connection, consider some scenarios where an Ethernet connection might be missed:

 In situations like these, if there is a wired Ethernet network available you can connect to it using the USB-A or USB-C port on your laptop and a USB to Gigabit Ethernet Adapter.